 You’ll be a central part of helping to take things over to a more modern stack and all the lovely developer experience improvements that come with that.

 You’ll also be helping us plan and build out great new features.

 What we can offer

 Firstly, you’ll get the chance to genuinely shape development.
 We’ll rely on you feeding in your ideas and approaches and thoughts about what we can improve, where we can improve it and how to go about it.

-We’ll also be looking for you to help in recruiting developers as we grow, and, given your experience, to provide tech help and mentoring as we recruit junior members into the team.
-We’ve got a product with free cashflow, we’re not reliant on investors and we’ve signed up some of the world’s largest blue-chip organisations as customers.
-You’d have the chance to come in early to a growing company with the potential to recruit new developers into a reporting line.
+We’ve got a product with organic cashflow, we’re not reliant on investors and we’ve signed up some of the world’s largest blue-chip organisations as customers.
+You’d have the chance to come in early to a growing company.

 We know all places say they are nice to work at - but we really mean it!
 None of us are party animals (we mostly have families) but we do like to share a meal and pint and a talk about everything from history to philosophy to business to politics.